Sherlock Holmes Versus Arsène Lupin

-Sherlock Holmes Versus Arsène Lupin (released in North America, the United Kingdom and Australia as Sherlock Holmes: Nemesis) is an adventure game developed by Frogwares.
+Sherlock Holmes Versus Arsène Lupin (released in North America, the United Kingdom and Australia as Sherlock Holmes: Nemesis and as Sherlock Holmes contre Arsène Lupin in France) is an adventure game developed by Frogwares.
 The fourth game in the Sherlock Holmes series, it was released in October 2007 and is distributed by Focus Home Interactive.
 It was preceded in 2002 by Sherlock Holmes: The Mystery of the Mummy, in 2004 by Sherlock Holmes: The Case of the Silver Earring and in 2007 by Sherlock Holmes: The Awakened.

 Plot

 In July 1895, Sherlock Holmes and Dr. Watson receive a letter from the legendary French gentleman thief Arsène Lupin.
 Lupin threatens to steal five of England's most prized treasures in hopes to humble the "vanity" of the English, and leaves a riddle containing information on what his first crime will be.
 Holmes and Watson determine that the theft will take place at the National Gallery, and upon arriving there deduce that the object will be The Fighting Temeraire, which is symbolic of Britain's victory over France and Spain in the Battle of Trafalgar.
 They alert the Museum Director and Inspector Lestrade who has the Gallery guarded at every entrance.
 However, the next morning, they find the guards knocked out and the painting stolen.
 Holmes learns that Lupin disguised himself as a visiting French painter, and hid before Lestrade arrived.
 Lupin leaves behind a letter with a clue as to where he will strike next.

-Holmes and Watson head to the Tower of London, were they believe Lupin will steal the ravens.
-They arrived too late, as the ravens are reported missing and replaced with other individual birds and a bat which have been let lose.
+Holmes and Watson head to the Tower of London, where they believe Lupin will steal the ravens.
+They arrived too late, as the ravens are reported missing and replaced with other individual birds and a bat which have been let loose.
 They capture the animals and find pieces of paper attached to them.
 From the messages in the papers, Holmes deduces what Lupin will do next.
 Holmes and Watson meet with Lestrade and the Prime Minister at the British Museum where Holmes informs them that Lupin intends to steal the Rosetta Stone, which was taken by Britain from the French.
 Lestrade once again has the Museum guarded at every entrance but Lupin still manages to steal the stone right in front of them using ropes.
 He leaves behind yet another letter.